gitter-lab/pria_lifechem/virtual_screening/README.md

     - Chemical-chemical interaction (CCI)
     - SMILES as feature
     - takes SMILES strings as inputs for two objects, and produce interaction probability
+    - applies CNN
+    - no context information for SMILES embedding
+    - CCI data, downloaded from STITCH
+    - evaluation: ROC AUC, ACC, TPR, TNR, PPV, NPV, F1

 - Grammar Variational Autoencoder
     - extract grammar feature from a parsing tree, which is built based on SMILES
     - compare grammar-level LSTM to SMILES-level LSTM

+- IRV:
     - Influence Relevance Voting: An Accurate And Interpretable Virtual High Throughput Screening Methods
+    - Accurate and efficient target prediction using a potency-sensitive influence-relevance voter

  - Other
     - The Relationship Between Precision-Recall and ROC Curves: PR curve has interpolation problem, we solve it by R package instead of sklearn